CALIFORNIA PENAL CODE 530.5

 Are you facing charges for Identity Theft?
 Violation of California Penal Code Section 530.5 can be a serious felony or misdemeanor offense.
 Depending upon your circumstances, you could be facing years in prison and fines amounting to $10,000.
-Call a MacGregor & Collins, LLP attorney today to receive a free case evaluation and find out what your defense options are.
+Call our attorneys today to receive a free case evaluation and find out what your defense options are.

 PC 530.5 Defined